Showing posts with label Mental Health. Show all posts

 Keep in mind that mental health is as important as physical health.
 Don’t hesitate to seek support from our health professionals when it comes to your well-being.
 They provide guidance and tailored assistance to meet your needs.
 Let's briefly explore the experts who can lend a helping hand:

-• Psychiatrists are medical doctors who specialize in health offering therapy sessions and prescribing medication if necessary.
+• Psychiatrists are medical doctors who specialize in health offering therapy sessions and prescribing medication, like ketamine if necessary.

 • Psychologists focus on behavioral intervention by psychotherapy and psychological evaluations.